drseb/drseb.github.io/pages/projects-onto.md

 ---

 I am one of the founders and major developers of the [Human Phenotype Ontology][1].
 I also work a lot with the developers of the Mammalian Phenotype Ontology to improve cross species alignment between phenotype ontologies by means of machine learning (i.e. automated reasoning techniques).
-I am also responsible for creating the [OWL representation][2] of the zebra fish phenotypes provided by ZFIN, which is subsequently consumed by ontologies such as [monarch.owl][3].
+I am also responsible for creating the [OWL representation][2] of the zebra fish phenotypes provided by ZFIN, which is  consumed by ontologies such as [monarch.owl][3].

 <figure>